onesevengraphix/website/_services/vinylstickers.md

 Personalize vinyl cut-out stickers.

-	-Long lasting and waterproof stickers.
+	Long lasting and waterproof stickers.

-	-Proven and tested.
+	Proven and tested.

-	-Available in different colors!
+	Available in different colors!

 With a minimum of 6 inches in width for only 50 Pesos!
 Prices may vary depending on the sizes.